SilkRose/Pony/stories/books-and-besties/books-and-besties-meta.md

 ## Story:
 [Books and Besties](books-and-besties.md)
  - Pinkie is stuck at Twilight's in a thunderstorm, and Twilight is trying to get her to read.
- - Pinkie gets and idea as Twilight shovels books her way.
+ - Pinkie gets an idea as Twilight shovels books her way.
  - She makes a fort out of books that looks like one of the forts on the cover of a book.
  - Twilight is shocked and inquires what she is doing.
  - Pinkie wants Twilight to use her imagination, pretending things are real that are made of books.